-Engaging youth as researchers: The Youth Wellness Lab flips the scriptCategories: Bryn King, Faculty in the News, FIFSW Students in the News, Stephanie Begun
+Engaging youth as researchers: The Youth Wellness Lab flips the scriptCategories: Bryn King, Faculty, Stephanie Begun, Students

 Cam Bautista knows the feeling of being a token youth representative – a “box that needs to be checked” – in research about young people.
 That’s why being part of the Youth Wellness Lab at the University of Toronto has been such a breath of fresh air.

 “It’s great to be working in a space with academics where I feel genuinely included,” says Bautista, the youth outreach coordinator at the lab, based out of the Factor-Inwentash Faculty of Social Work.
 It’s a new collaborative hub that engages young people as partners and leaders in all aspects of research — from design and development to dissemination — to work alongside researchers and community-based organizations who focus on the well-being of youth.

 The project grew out of discussions between co-directors Stephanie Begun and Bryn King, both assistant professors of social work whose research explores issues related to youth from marginalized communities.
 “We were meeting for coffee back in 2018 and agreed, in a half-joking way, that one day we would create a centre for youth research,’” says King.
 “About a year later, we just decided to make it happen.
 Our plan was to bring all the relevant faculty together with key community agencies, put young people at the heart of it, and see what happens.”